idofilin/kangas-lib/README.md

 functionality is extended in a modular way:

-- `kangas.js` -- extends the graphics context object defined in core, to include handling of touch/mouse events, cleanup before page unload, and fullscreen requests.
+- `kangas.js` -- extends the graphics context object defined in `kangas-core.js`, to include handling of touch/mouse events, cleanup before page unload, and fullscreen requests.

 - `kangas-transforms.js` and `kangas-constants.js` -- some 3D math